savonet/book/language.md

 ```

 will actually display "`My name is "Sam"!`".
 Other commonly used escaped
-characters are "`\\`" for backslash and "`\n`" for new line.\SM{other commonly
+characters are "`\\`" for backslash and "`\n`" for new line.
+Alternatively, one
-escaped chars?} Alternatively, one can use the single quote notation, so that
+can use the single quote notation, so that previous example can also be written
-previous example can also be written as
+as

 ```{.liquidsoap include="liq/string2.liq"}
 ```

 This is most often used when testing JSON data which contain many quotes or for
 command line arguments when calling external scripts.
-The character '\' can also
+The character "`\`" can also
 be used at the end of the string to break long strings in scripts without
 actually inserting newlines in the strings.
 For instance, the script